Only a few days are remaining before the beginning of the blessed month of Ramadan. Allah SWT says in the Quran:

 “O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous “(2-183)

-In this article, I would propose to see 3 steps on how to develop our self spiritually for the coming month of Ramadan.
+In this article, I propose to see 3 steps on developing ourselves spiritually for the coming month of Ramadan.

-At the opposite, the month of Ramadan is a step; it is a springboard.
-The goal is to be in a better spiritual condition after the Ramadan that the one we were before to enter in the month Ramadan.
+On the opposite, the month of Ramadan is a step; it is a springboard.
+The goal is to be in a better spiritual condition after Ramadan than the one we were in before to enter in the month of Ramadan.

 It was narrated from Abu Hurairah that the Messenger of Allah (ﷺ) said: